ehovers10/dci/_includes/footnotes/kitioi.md

     Even in the case of containment, having more information does not necessarily make the state more desirable.
 The more informative state involves one way of expanding from the less informative one.
 But independent of knowledge of the *alternative* expansions, there is no saying that such an expansion ought to be carried out.

 [^factivity]:
-    For a dissenting opinion, see {% include appendices/ref.html id="hazlett2012" o="n" e="." %}
+    For a dissenting opinion, see {% cite hazlett2012 %}.

 [^intellectualism]:
-    I focus here on *intellectualist* accounts of knowledge , setting aside explanations of non-canonical knowledge ascriptions that treat them as picking out a distinct kind of knowledge, one that characterizes some non-mental features of an individual, such as an *ability* they possess {% include appendices/ref.html id="ryle1949,lewis1988,bengson2012" o="n" e="." %}
+    I focus here on *intellectualist* accounts of knowledge , setting aside explanations of non-canonical knowledge ascriptions that treat them as picking out a distinct kind of knowledge, one that characterizes some non-mental features of an individual, such as an *ability* they possess {% cite ryle1949,lewis1988,bengson2012 %}.

 [^informationpotential]:
-    In other work, Levi has attempted to incorporate the truth acquisition element of the Jamesian amendment {% include appendices/ref.html id="levi1967,rott2006" o="n" e="." %} He defines a sentence's *information potential* -- a real-number value normalized to [0,1].
+    In other work, Levi has attempted to incorporate the truth acquisition element of the Jamesian amendment {% cite levi1967,rott2006 %}.
+He defines a sentence's *information potential* -- a real-number value normalized to [0,1].
 This value can then be used with an inquirer's subjective probability function to determined whether the sentence is worth adding to their information state.

 [^internalism]:
     In yet other words, the stability of belief requires not just that the agent has knowledge, but that he *knows that* he does.
-And for someone else's words, directed toward modal conditions on knowledge generally, see {% include appendices/ref.html id="gardiner" o="n" e="." %}
+And for someone else's words, directed toward modal conditions on knowledge generally, see {% cite gardiner %}.

 [^swamping]:
-    Ernest Sosa {% include appendices/ref.html id="sosa2003" o="" %} also develops this worry for reliabilism.
+    Ernest Sosa {% cite sosa2003 | noname %} also develops this worry for reliabilism.

 [^virtue]:
-    Other developments of virtue epistemology motivated by the purported value of knowledge can be found in {% include appendices/ref.html id="riggs2009,sosa2003" o="n" e="." %}
+    Other developments of virtue epistemology motivated by the purported value of knowledge can be found in {% cite riggs2009,sosa2003 %}.

 [^epiphenomenalvalue]:
     One may at this point simply put their foot down and claim that the epistemic value problem is solved when we finger a feature of knowledge that makes the knower better off than the mere believer, even if the betterness is epiphenomenal.
-This seems to be the idea behind many virtue epistemological solutions {% include appendices/ref.html id="riggs2009,zagzebski2003" o="n" e="." %} Knowledge is a virtue; it thus adds to a life, whether the knower cares about it or not.
+This seems to be the idea behind many virtue epistemological solutions {% cite riggs2009,zagzebski2003 %}.
+Knowledge is a virtue; it thus adds to a life, whether the knower cares about it or not.
 It's hard to say exactly what our intuition in the epistemic value problem is tracking, and I don't have an argument that it can't be such an epiphenomenal value.
 But I think we do have reason to think that knowledge adds practical value over mere true belief, and I hope that my positive account lends credence to my diagnosis of the value problem.

     Virtue epistemological solutions, in so far as they posit a distinctive value possessed by knowledge, must also explain why not all knowledge is valuable.
-Sosa's {% include appendices/ref.html id="sosa2003" o="" %} example of the beachcomber who acquires knowledge of the number of grains of sand in his palm the hard way does not acquire something valuable.
+Sosa's {% cite sosa2003 | noname %} example of the beachcomber who acquires knowledge of the number of grains of sand in his palm the hard way does not acquire something valuable.
 But he has knowledge just the same, and if there is a distinctive epistemic virtue, then his life ought to be better off for the counting.

 [^conditionalization]:
     More or less the system outlined above, perhaps augmented with a probability function and a mechanism for accommodating evidence that supports a proposition without pushing it into the realm of full belief.